vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 When in cross-margin mode, margin is dynamically acquired and released as a position is marked to market, allowing profitable positions to offset losing positions for higher capital efficiency (especially with e.g. pairs trades).

 1. **Isolated margin mode**: this mode sacrifices capital efficiency for predictability and risk management by segregating positions.
 In this mode, the entire margin for any newly opened position volume is transferred to the margin account when the trade is executed.
 This includes completely new positions and increases to position size.
 Other than at time of future trades, the general account will then
 *never* be searched for additional funds (a position will be allowed to be closed out instead), nor will profits be moved into the general account from the margin account.

-### Actual position margin levels:
+### Actual position margin levels

 1. **Maintenance margin**: the minimum margin a party must have in their margin account to avoid the position being liquidated.

-1. **Collateral search level**: when in cross-margin mode, the margin account balance below which the system will seek to recollateralise the margin account back to the initial margin level.
+1. **Collateral search level**: when in cross-margin mode, the margin account balance below which the system will seek to re-collateralise the margin account back to the initial margin level.

 1. **Initial margin**: when in cross-margin mode, the margin account balance initially allocated for the position, and the balance to which the margin account will be returned after collateral search and release, if possible.